Trump administration bars California from requiring cleaner cars

 The Alliance of Automobile Manufacturers, a trade group representing General Motors Co (GM.N), Toyota Motor Corp (7203.T), Volkswagen AG (VOWG_p.DE), Ford Motor Co (F.N) and others, declined on Wednesday to take a position on Trump’s revocation of California’s waiver.

-Reporting by David Shepardson; Writing by Alexandria Sage; Editing by Lisa Shumaker and Kenneth Maxwell
+Reporting by David Shepardson; Additional reporting by Ben Klayman in Detroit; Writing by Alexandria Sage; Editing by Lisa Shumaker and Kenneth Maxwell